Skip to content

 Do I need to read the book before the film?

-No. The film will stand on its own, and a clear summary of the premise, characters, and journey is enough to follow any adaptation.
-But readers who know the poem tend to catch what adaptations compress — the structure, the recognitions, the reasons behind the wandering.
-If you have even one week, a focused reading plan can get you through the essential books before July 17.
+No. The film stands on its own, and a clear summary of the premise, characters, and journey is enough to follow it.
+It works just as well the other way round: most people now come to the poem after the credits, wanting to know what was kept, cut, and rewritten.
+Readers who know the poem catch what adaptations compress — the structure, the recognitions, the reasons behind the wandering.

 How long is the Odyssey?